syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/stepper/EJ2_ASP.NETCORE/orientations.md

 documentation: ug
 ---

-# Orientation
+# Orientation in ##Platform_Name## Stepper control

-You can use the [orientation](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_Orientation) property to set `Horizontal` or `Vertical` orientations, which controls the sequence order of the steps displayed in the Stepper.
-By default, the orientation is set to `Horizontal`.
+The Stepper layouts can be displayed either in a `Horizontal` or `Vertical` orientations by setting the [orientation](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_Orientation) property.
+The default orientation is `Horizontal`.

 ## Horizontal

-The Stepper steps are arranged in a side-by-side manner, by setting the `Horizontal` in the [orientation](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_Orientation) property.
+The steps are arranged in a side-by-side manner by setting the [orientation](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_Orientation) property to `Horizontal`.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}